In the spring and summer, grassy verges and fields explode in a riot of colourful wild flowers. A perfect opportunity to go colour spotting!

 - Find a patch of long grass or a path with lots of flowers along it.
 Wherever you go make sure you have permission to be there and that it's safe.

-- Use our colour sheet to find as many colours as you can.
+- Use our activity sheet (download in: English or Cymraeg/Bilingual) to find as many colours as you can.
 If there's more than one of you, see who can get all their colours first!

 - If you want to take an extra step, you can even try identifying some of the flowers you spot and be on the way to becoming a botanical boffin.